chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 But, there is hope.

 This small change will address the FP Slack persistence issue:
-- When a question on the `#purescript` Slack channel gets answered, request the person who asked it to post the question on SO and link to the question in the chatroom.
+- When a question on the `#purescript` Slack channel gets answered, request the person who asked it to post the question on StackOverflow and link to the question in the chatroom.
 - Then, let someone (whether the answerer or someone who saw it) "answer" that question and give credit it to the answerer.

 People are making an assumption that has not been tested. **Are all documentation efforts always affected by a breaking change?** I doubt it.
 Certainly there are some things that need better documentation which won't be affected by breaking changes.
 Why not identify what those are and start improving them?